 Please read the following important information for First Sentier Global Listed Infrastructure Fund

-• The Fund invests primarily in global listed infrastructure and infrastructure-related equity or equity related securities worldwide.
+• The Fund invests primarily in global listed infrastructure and infrastructure-related equity securities or equity related securities worldwide.
 Investments in infrastructure projects may involve risks including projects not being completed on time and within budget, changes in environment laws and regulations.

 • The Fund’s investments may be concentrated in a single and limited/specialist sector or in fast growing economies which may have higher volatility or greater loss of capital than more diversified portfolios.
 The Fund may also expose to RMB currency and conversion risk.